EdgeFortress/OSS-13/README.md

 ## Compile

-The easiest way to compile project now is a Visual Studio 2017 solution.
-All you need is to rename Properties/LibraryPaths_Example.props file to LibraryPaths.props and edit its paths to SFML libraries.
+The easiest way to compile GasProject now is a Visual Studio 2017 solution.
+To compile it, you should install dependencies via [vcpkg](https://github.com/Microsoft/vcpkg).
+Just follow vcpkg readme and install SFML with next instructions:

+vcpkg install sfml:x64-windows-static
+vcpkg install sfml:x86-windows-static

+After that, VS2017 should compile GasProject.sln without any problems.

-Also CMake is provided.
+Also CMakeLists.txt is provided, but it out of date.

 ## How to Play